-A document confirming that a shared property meets physical, safety and management standards and that the landlord is a ‘fit and proper’ person.
-If a landlord is found to be letting a licensable HMO without one, they can be fined up to £20,000.
+This is documentation which tests the property’s physical standards through the Housing Health and Safety Rating System (HHSRS) and confirms that the landlord is a ‘fit and proper’ person.
+Licenses may cost a landlord a few hundred pounds, and if a landlord is found to be letting a licensable HMO without one, they can be fined up to £20,000.

 Gas Safety Certificate

-Is an organisation or an individual who carries out functions on behalf of the landlord.
-This may include arranging lettings, collecting rent, arranging repairs, administering the deposit and generally managing the property on behalf of the landlord.
-Some letting agents just arrange the tenancy and do not have any involvement in managing the property.
-This is known as ‘let only.
-Other properties are ‘fully managed’ by an agent.
+Is an organisation or an individual who carries out functions on behalf of the landlord and tenant.
+This may include letting properties, collecting rent or managing the property on behalf of the landlord.

 Private Rented Sector (PRS)

 The Private Rented Sector (PRS) is defined as accommodation that is privately owned, that is, not by a social landlord, and rented out, usually at a profit.
 The PRS covers all forms of accommodation and varies in quantity and quality from place to place.
 It currently makes up approximately 13 per cent of the UK housing market and continues to grow.